 This booklet refers ONLY to the Civil Service Retirement System (CSRS).
-A booklet regarding the Federal Employees Retirement System (FERS) is available through the NALC Supply Department.
+A booklet regarding the Federal Employees Retirement System (FERS) is also available.
 The purpose of this booklet is to answer many of the questions posed to the NALC Retirement Department.

-Revised 2020 Edition
+Revised 2024 Edition